 |Level of controversy||3|

-Recently Amex has paid out, on average, around 42.68% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.36% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Amex shareholders could enjoy a 1.36% return on their shares, in the form of dividend payments.
+Amex has paid out, on average, around 28.24% of recent net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), shareholders could enjoy a 1% return on their shares, in the form of dividend payments.
 In Amex's case, that would currently equate to about $1.72 per share.

-While Amex's payout ratio might seem fairly standard, it's worth remembering that Amex may be investing much of the rest of its net profits in future growth.
+While Amex's payout ratio might seem fairly standard, it's worth remembering that it may be investing much of the rest of its net profits in future growth.

-Amex's dividend payout ratio is perhaps best considered in relation to those of similar companies.
+Amex's dividend yield is perhaps best considered in relation to those of similar companies.

 To put Amex's beta into context you can compare it against those of similar companies.